biscimus/Translucify/README.md

-# Translucifer: A Translucent Log Generation Algorithm
+# Translucify: A Translucent Log Generation Algorithm

 ### Using HPC